Hash-AK/PiRPKey/README.md

 ## Overview
-This project aims to make a fully open source security key, supporting multiple protocols, like FIDO/U2F and TOTP.
+This project aims to make a fully open source security key, supporting multiple protocols, like FIDO2 and TOTP/HTOP.
-It will use a small OLED display to show the TOTPs of the different registered websites the user has entered, FIDO capability for WebAuthn and have a battery for mobile TOTP use.
+It will use a small OLED display to show the TOTPs of the different registered websites the user has entered, FIDO capability for WebAuthn and have a battery for mobile TOTP generation.
 It is made as a project in [HackClub's Highway event](https://highway.hackclub.com)

 # #What I would want for V1